Rsantct/pe.audio.sys/pe.audio.sys/README.md

 The originary main features are:

 - **Digital crossover** for sophysticated loudspeakers management
-- Preamplifier with **loudness compensated and calibrated volume control**.
+- Preamplifier with **calibrated volume control and equal loudness compensation eq**.
 - **Web page for system control** (FIRtro)

  Additional features on **pe.audio.sys** are extended to involve: